niveklabs/tfwriter/circonus/r/circonus_rule_set.md

   default     = null
 }

+variable "user_json" {
+  description = "(optional) - Opaque data that can be supplied with the result and appears in webhooks when alerts go off" type        = string default     = null
+}

 variable "if" {
   description = "nested block: NestingList, min items: 1, max items: 0" type = set(object(